November 6

 Building Mental Toughness

 Antowain Smith talks about mental toughness.
-Antowain has a unique story, as he didn’t start playing football at his high school until sophomore year.
+Antowain has a unique story, as he didn’t start playing football at his high school until his sophomore year.
 He took 2 years off after college before he attended Eastern Mississippi Community College, which then led him to the University of Houston.

 Smith often credits his success to his mental toughness.
 His NFL career got off to a rocky start (despite being selected in the first round by the Buffalo Bills, things didn’t pan out as he expected).